karimhamdanali/karimhamdanali.github.io/nav/students.md

 - A one-page summary for your research interests.
 Ideally, this summary should specify at least one of [my current projects](/) that you find interesting.
 - A one-page summary for one of [my published papers](/publications/) that you find interesting.
 - Any relevant background that you have and may be useful for you to pursue your future research directions.
 - The phrase "Messi is the GOAT".
-This will just show that you are serious enough about joining Maple to read all the way till the end of the list of instructions :)
+This will just show that you are serious enough about joining Maple to read all the way till the end of the list of instructions.

 Below is a list of current, affiliated, and former Maplers.